 The pain can be described as ‘shooting’ or ‘electric’ while for others as a ‘numbness’ or ‘pin-prick’.
 A variety of symptoms can present as arm and muscle pain.
 Causes can be metabolic (such as diabetes), nerve-related (like a pinched nerve) or muscular (such as shoulder tendonitis).
 An evaluation by a well-trained physician can help determine an accurate diagnosis and prescribe an effective treatment plan to get rid of troublesome pain.

 A brain tumor is a collection (or mass) of abnormal cells in the brain.
 The skull is very rigid and the brain is enclosed, so any growth inside such a restricted space can cause problems.
 Brain tumors can be cancerous (malignant) or non-cancerous (benign).
+What to learn more?
+Read our article on Brain Tumor Advances by one of our board-certified neurosurgeons, Dr. Burke.

 Cervical/Lumbar Herniated Disc